 3] Use Command line

-It is another easy way to find all the enabled Group Policy settings in Windows PC.
+It is another easy way to find all the enabled Group Policy settings on Windows computers.
 All you need to do is to enter a command that will let you show all settings and the exact path to find it in the Local Group Policy Editor.

 At first, open the Command Prompt on your Windows computer, and enter this command-